-In 2017 and following on the intervention of Mr. Jean-François Bellon on the issue of school bullying in France, our school created a cell to fight this phenomenon.
-This cell is composed of adults trained in anti-bullying method “shared-concern” and has been successful in stopping bullying in our school.
+In 2017 and following on the intervention of Mr. Jean-François Bellon on the issue of school bullying in France, our school created a group to fight this phenomenon.
+This group is composed of adults trained in anti-bullying method “shared-concern” and has been successful in stopping bullying in our school.

 For more information, please contact: [email protected]

 If your child is a target or witness to bullying, what should you do?

 If your child reports bullying to you, please contact: [email protected]

 The two coordinators, Jérôme Cheze for the elementary school and Mylène Locatelli for the secondary school, will respond to you.
 If they determine that the situation described is indeed bullying, then the cell will be able to act to try to put an end to it.